Wait and SeePrint

 He put his glasses back on.
 Mist returned to mist, ordinary mist, mist in whose every drop curved what people called the spectrum, such a paltry number of colors.
 This sight was no truer a reality than the glory of a few minutes ago; no less true either.
 Truth had nothing to do with the witness of the eyes.
 What he saw now was simply what other people saw.
 He chose their limited vision; he meant to live in this world as an ordinary man.
 He would not remove his glasses again.

-Edith Pearlman is the winner of the 2011 PEN/Malamud Award and the author of four short-story collections: Vaquita, Love Among the Greats, How to Fall, and Binocular Vision, which was nominated for a National Book Award this year.
+Edith Pearlman is the winner of the 2011 PEN/Malamud Award and the author of four short-story collections: Vaquita, Love Among the Greats, How to Fall, and Binocular Vision, which was nominated for a National Book Award in 2011.
 She lives in Brookline, Massachusetts.